openshift/openshift-velero-plugin/README.md

 - Set SkipRestore to true, so that Image Tags are not restored

 ### Persistent Volume
+#### Backup Plugin
+- Don't modify the PV if the migration application label key does not map to corresponding value
+- If migrate type aanotations is set to "move":
+    - Set reclaim policy to "retain" to properly move pv

 #### Restore Plugin
 - Don't modify the PV if the migration application label key does not map to corresponding value
 - If the migrate type annotation is set to "copy":